jefferygraham/D-D-Group/README.md

 5. View the app on your browser or scan the QR code displayed on terminal using the Expo app on your phone.
 Note: Your computer and phone needs to be on the same network.

 ## Contributors
--Katrina Dieminger
+- Katrina Dieminger
--Jeff Graham
+- Jeff Graham
--Shannon Nielsen
+- Shannon Nielsen
--Kirsten Wood
+- Kirsten Wood